marksark/spacex_graphql/README.md

 # A SpaceX API Search using GraphQL, Apollo, and React

 ## Development
-Clone the repo and follow the instructions below to begin Local Development
+Clone the repo and follow the instructions below to begin local development

 ### Backend (Server)
 From the root directory of the app